sbevza/A8_Algorithmic_trading/README.md

 Moreover, the graph should cover a longer period of time than the input data:

 - For graphs from this task there should be a separate field in the interface for drawing
+- When uploading a new data file, clear the field for drawing graphs
 - The user sets the number of points on which the graph should be plotted (the number of points is not less than in the loaded file)
+- All points are evenly distributed between the start and end dates
 - On the final graph adjacent points must be connected by a straight line
 - On the graph, the points specified in the loaded file must be visually marked:
     - The radius of these points is larger than the thickness of the graph curve